Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 The Prøvelsesattest or Prøvelsesattesten is a document issued by the Danish Agency of Family Law once you and your partner have received approval of your wedding application to get married in Denmark.

-Prøvelsesattesten is only valid for four months after it is issued, and once it has been issued, it is sent directly to the town hall that you have chosen to get married in.
+Prøvelsesattesten is valid for a maximum of four months after it is issued, and once it has been issued, it is sent directly to the town hall that you have chosen to get married in.

-After those four months, the certificate expires, and you will not be able to get married in Denmark.
+After those four months (or shorter in some cases), the certificate expires, and you will not be able to get married in Denmark.
 You cannot extend the original certificate past the four-month period either; you would need to make a brand-new application (and pay the application fee all over again) to get a new one.

 If you’ve taken the time to read about the documents required to get married in Denmark and the other considerations you need to think about too, it is understandable that you might be feeling a little daunted by it all!